igor17400/hackathon-unesco/README.md

 # Pedhua

-## Video explaining the idea --> https://www.youtube.com/watch?v=qZ6hH1B6YdI
+## Pitch video explaining the idea with gifs demonstrating the APP and our chatbot developed using IBM Watson --> https://www.youtube.com/watch?v=qZ6hH1B6YdI

 ## In this project we have three folders